 Economic Recovery Is Slower Than The Housing Recovery

 The economy continues to show slow, steady, and welcomed progress.
 The housing sector remains center stage in economic recovery, with many leaders recognizing that the increase in residential construction and home sales activity is important to the sustained and strong recovery of our nation.
 The depressed housing market carries a heavy weight dragging on the the economic recovery, with great need to find buyers for distressed properties weighing in on the market.
+Read an update on the Twin Cities housing recovery.

 Federal Reserve Vice Chair Janet Yellen